Skip to content

 πŸ¦• DINOtool

-DINOtool is a command-line tool for extracting visual features from images and videos using modern vision models like DINOv2, CLIP, SigLIP2, and OpenCLIP/timm compatible models.
-It supports both global (frame-level) and local (patch-level) features, and can optionally visualize feature maps using PCA.
+DINOtool is a command-line tool for extracting visual features using state-of-the-art foundation models like DINOv3, DINOv2, CLIP, SigLIP2 and AM-RADIO.
+It supports the extraction global (frame-level) and local (patch-level) features from images, videos and image directories, and can optionally visualize feature maps using PCA.

 pip install dinotool